 Pairing wine and chocolate can be a contentious point for wine connoisseurs.
 The rich, bold tastes of both makes marrying them difficult.
 In order to make sure you can highlight accents of the wine as well as the chocolate, check out the shareable guide below.
 We also researched a few basic rules that will help simplify the complicated business of tannins with tastes.

-Chocolate has an array of strong flavors including sweet, bitter, fruity and even acidic.
-These tastes do not pair well with a standard dry table wine.
+Chocolate has an array of strong flavors including sweet, bitter, fruity, and even acidic.
+These tastes do not pair well with standard dry table wine.
 Regardless of how lovely a bottle of wine it is, after a bite of a rich chocolate bar it won’t have any flavor.
 Try a sweet dessert wine instead!
 The comparable richness will enhance the taste of both.
+In case you really like the amalgamation, you can ask your wine club (click here https://www.mcbridesisters.com/Wine-Club to learn more about wine subscriptions) for a customized subscription.
+One, with which you can receive a different dessert wine every week to be paired with your chocolate combination.

 Basic wine and chocolate pairing rules: